 2. Meal plan each week…with a few additional tricks

 We have published 200+ weekly meal plans right here if you need inspiration and ideas — and some of them are specifically designed for staying within tight budgets or maximizing leftovers.
-But here are some tips within our meal planning tips:
+But here are some specific meal planning tips:

 – Lisa (who writes half our meal plans) and I both agree: The minutes spent planning all meals for the week save dollars at the grocery store by cutting way back on impulse purchases.
-Especially if you’ve got kids eating “school lunch” at home these days.
+Especially if you’ve got kids eating lunch at home because of a Covid exposure at school or school breaks.
 Caroline B recommends you also plan breakfast, lunch and snacks.
 You may not need to get too granular on these, but it does help to consider what a week’s worth of food will look like when it covers all meals and snacks, before you hit the supermarket aisles and start throwing things into the cart.

 – Nichole Y suggests that we plan meals with the store’s sales page in front of you so that you know which ingredients will cost you less.
 You can also build meals around the ingredients on sale.

-– And be sure to take a good last look through your pantry and refrigerator before you hit the store to make sure you don’t pick up yet another can of diced tomatoes or garbanzo beans.
+– And be sure to take a good last look through your pantry and refrigerator before you hit the store to make sure you don’t pick up yet another can of pumpkin or garbanzo beans.
 It’s easy to forget those items you don’t use all the time.

 3. Get creative with what you already have at home.

 4. Shop at lower-priced grocery stores.
-Everyone loves Aldi’s!
+Everyone loves ALDI!

-If you’re lucky enough to have an Aldi’s nearby, like our Recipe Rescue reader Michelle R, here are 10 money-saving finds at Aldi that make it worth the trip.
+If you’re lucky enough to have an ALDI nearby, like our Recipe Rescue reader Michelle R, here are 10 money-saving finds at ALDI that make it worth the trip.
 It’s pretty remarkable how much money can be saved even if you only go once a month.